aspratyush/linux-userspace/OpenCV-Python.md

 3. sudoko image capture -> edge extract -> projection correction -> solve?
 4. Canny for an image with sliders to change Hysteresis values
 5. Image blending using pyramids
+6. Match letter/digit shapes.. think how it'll lead to OCR